-TOPIC N.Qv NO. OF CLASSES TOPIC DESCRIPTION ASSIGNMENTS REFERENCE!
-1 10 Exponential and Logarithmic Functions Chapter 12 Definitions Graphs of functions Properties of functions Common and natural logarithm using a calculator Exponential and logarithmic equations Tables can be ommitted.
-Her exercises may need revised 2 16 Systems of Non-Linear Equations - Graphical solution.
-Part of Chapter 13 Algebraic solution. plus MSS 3 16 Trigonometric Identities F-0.0 1.00 and Equations Chapter 19 4 14 Mensuration Distance, Area and Volume.
+TOPIC NO. NO. OF CLASSES TOPIC DESCRIPTION ASSIGNMENTS REFERENCES 1 10 Exponential and Logarithmic Functions Chapter 12 Definitions Graphs of functions Properties of functions Common and natural logarithm using a calculator Exponential and logarithmic equations າຣ Tables can be omitted.
+Hence exercises may need revised Some may be omitted. • 2 16 Systems of Non-Linear Equations- Graphical solution.
+Algebraic solution.
+Part of Chapter 13 plus MSS 3 16 Trigonometric Identities and Equations Chapter 19 4 14 Mensuration Distance, Area and Volume.
+Plane figures.
+Solids.
 App.
-C plus MSS Plane figures.1 Solids.
+C plus MSS